BBQ Chicken In A Foil Bag.

 Meep!
 Meep!

 Seriously, we were the only family I knew living in the Jungle that had no TV.
 For a couple years I had to listen to the Leaf games on a crummy little yellow AM radio we had in our kitchen.
-I can still remember for every game having to rotate the channel knob from my mother’s favorite 590 CKEY at one end over to 1430 CKFH at the other end of the dial.
+I can still remember for every game having to rotate the channel tuning knob from my mother’s favorite 590 CKEY at one end over to 1430 CKFH at the other end of the dial.

 Our first television was given to us by my nanna and poppy who were my grandparents on my father’s side.
 I vaguely remember it was them who brought us down the big black & white console television from their home in Aurora.
 They had just gotten a new coloured television and after hearing that we had no TV they decided to give us their old one.